wzulfikar/lifelog/tech/case_study__american_water_keeps_data_flowing.md

 -

 ##### How did implementing a data warehouse help American Water move toward a more centralized organization?
-It is more centralized because the information of a thing is provided only from one source.
+It is more centralized because the information of a thing is provided only from one source, with standardized/normalized naming.
 Unlike their previous system, which may have different naming but same information.

 ##### Give some examples of problems that would have occurred at American Water if its data were not clean?
 - data redundancy